trevordbunch/cis411_lab3/labreports/LAB_Dorsecles.md

 * Using the Transaction Trace capability in New Relic, identify which segment(s) in that request permeation is/are the most problematic and record your findings.
   > The error that query 7 gave was that it could not find 'items' in 'accounts'.
 * Recommend a solution for improving the performance of those most problematic request(s) / permeation(s).
   > For Query 6 I suggest instead of using 'query' on line 3 you should use 'bagel' because after doing this it went from 16,900 milliseconds response time down to 123 milliseconds response time.
 Query 7 seems to have trouble finding item in accounts and that is causing the error.
+There is probably something that needs to be added to server.js that can allow items to be accessed.

 # Step 7: Submitting a Pull Request
 _Note: No lab notes required._